Expressions and Variables

 Using and Modifying Variables in Architect

-From this point forward, the variable you've set can be used in different ways throughout your test.
-These options can be found by opening the Variables panel via the {x} button and then using the More button ... for the specific variable.
+From this point forward, the Variable you've setup can be used in different ways throughout your test.
+These options can be found by opening the Variables panel via the button and then using the Action button for the specific variable.

-• Copy Expression: Copy the expression to the clipboard.
-When pasted into an input field, the expression is evaluated in the JavaScript on the site.
+• Copy Expression: Copy the Expression to the clipboard and when pasted into an input field, the Expression is evaluated in the JavaScript on the site

-• Verify Value: Opens a modified version of the Expression Builder to create a verification of the expression and value.
-This can be added as a special Verify Action into your test.
+• Verify Value: Opens a modified version of the Expression Builder to create a verification of the variable value - this can be added as a special Verify Action into your test

 Available Variable Types

-• Value: Input a specific number or string to be set once.
+• Value: Input a specific number or string to be hard coded

-• Cookie: A drop-down menu will display the cookies that are available to select.
-Once a cookie has been selected, a drop-down menu of available properties for that cookie will display.
-Once the property has been selected, the value of the said property will display in the "Result" field.
+• Cookie: A drop-down menu will display the Cookies that are available to select, once a Cookie has been selected, a drop-down menu of available Properties for that Cookie will display and finally once the Property has been selected, the value of the said property will display in the Result field

-• Page Variable: Enter a local page JavaScript variable such as "location" or "window", then select the desired attribute from the menu.
+• Page Variable: Enter a local page JavaScript Variable such as 'location' or 'window' and then select the desired Attribute from the menu

-• Resource Variable: A drop-down menu will display resources attached to a page such as images, stylesheets, icons, etc. Once the resource is selected, the specific header can be selected to be used for verification such as with a specific image.
+• Resource Variable: A drop-down menu will display Resources attached to a page, such as images, stylesheets, icons, etc and once the Resource is selected, the specific Header can be selected to be used for verification, such as with a specific image

-• Clipboard: Creates an expression based on the text you have selected and copied.
-The copied text will display in the "Result" field of the builder.
+• Clipboard: Creates an Expression based on the text you have selected and copied and the copied text will display in the Result field of the Expression Builder

 Available Operator Functions